 Milrinone lactate injection is a member of a new class of bipyridine inotropic/vasodilator agents with phosphodiesterase inhibitor activity, distinct from digitalis glycosides or catecholamines.
-Milrinone lactate is designated chemically as 1,6-dihydro-2-methyl-6-oxo-[3,4'-bipyridine]-5-carbonitrile lactate and has the following structure:
+Milrinone lactate is designated chemically as 1,6-dihydro-2-methyl-6-oxo-[3,4´-bipyridine]-5-carbonitrile lactate and has the following structure:

-Milrinone is an off-white to tan crystalline compound with a molecular weight of 211.2 and an empirical formula of C12H9N3O.
+Milrinone is an off-white to tan crystalline compound with a molecular weight of 211.2 and a molecular formula of C12H9N3O.
 It is slightly soluble in methanol, and very slightly soluble in chloroform and in water.
 As the lactate salt, it is stable and colorless to pale yellow in solution.
 Milrinone lactate is available as sterile aqueous solutions of the lactate salt of Milrinone for injection or infusion intravenously.

 Milrinone - Clinical Pharmacology